Posts

 Image

-Even when it means, a 1000 mile trip from the South coast.
+Even when it means, a 700 mile round trip from the South coast.
 Not the best game of football you will ever see, but the right team won and three very useful points.
 The antics of Luton and the ref, gave the game a World Cup feel.
 Great to see Chuba continue his scoring streak and Matty back in the goals.
 Especially, as it looked like Matty had missed, the one chance we were gonna get!!
 Had very good crack with the guy next to me, who was there with his grandson.
 Who of course, couldn't watch the closing minutes, but screamed like the rest of us, when the winner went in.
-My friend wished me all the best, see you next time, he said.
+My new 'friend' wished me all the best, see you next time, he said.
 If only.

 Image